pengutronix/genimage/README.rst

 Additionally each image can have one of the following sections describing the type of the image:

-cpio, cramfs, erofs, ext2, ext3, ext4, f2fs, file, flash, hdimage, iso,
+cpio, cramfs, custom, erofs, ext2, ext3, ext4, f2fs, file, flash, hdimage, iso,
 jffs2, mdraid, qemu, squashfs, tar, ubi, ubifs, vfat.

 Partition options: